alixedi/pyconuk-2018-k8s/guide.md

 11. Assignment #2
     * Lets explore a few kubectl commands.
-    * Assignment - ask them to explore describe and explain for instance.
+    * Assignment - See if you can figure out a problem with our application
-> probably change this to demonstrate the replicas problem(a=1, print(a) fails)
+    * Solution: Demonstrate the replicas problem: `a=1; print(a)` would fail b/c load balancer is round robin.

 Session 2